1,000+ Opportunities

 The Philip L. Van Every Foundation is accepting new Letters of Inquiry through August 10, 2026.
 The Philip L.

-Based on current listing details, eligibility includes: 501(c)(3) organizations in NC and SC aligned with one of four focus areas: Human Services, Education, Healthcare, or Arts/Culture/History.
+Based on current listing details, eligibility includes: 501(c)(3) public charities located in North and South Carolina; preference for education, human/community services, healthcare/rehabilitation, and arts/culture; special projects and capital needs preferred over operating costs.
 Applicants should confirm final requirements in the official notice before submission.

 The current target date is August 10, 2026.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.